hackerspace-ntnu/website-next/CONTRIBUTING.md

 bun lint
 ```

-If you are using vscode and are experiencing issues with types, you can restart the typescript server by pressing `cmd + shift + p` and then type `TypeScript: Restart TS Server` (You need to have a typescript file open for this to work).

-You can also try restarting the whole editor by pressing `cmd + shift + p` and then type `Developer: Reload Window`.

-On windows you can use `ctrl` instead of `cmd`.

 ## Commit messages

 We are using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for our commit messages.
 This is to ensure that we have a consistent way of writing commit messages to make it easier to understand what has been changed and why.
 Try to follow the guidelines as closely as possible.
 You can also use [the recommended vscode extension](.vscode/extensions.json) to help you write the commit messages.